Timeless Legend

 The Palace of Ak-Saray.
 Shakhrisabz, tour to Uzbekistan

-• Accommodation at the hotels, mentioned below, or in similar, but of the same category in double/twin rooms with breakfasts, including early check in on day 1 in Tashkent; check-in at other hotels - at 14:00; check-out - at 12:00.
+• Accommodation at the hotels listed below, or at similar properties of the same category, in double/twin rooms with breakfast.
+Early check-in on Day 1 in Tashkent is included; check-in at other hotels is at 14:00, check-out at 12:00.

 • Services of English-speaking local guides for sightseeing.

-• Railway transfer from Tashkent to Samarkand and from Samarkand to Bukhara on a high-speed train (economy or business class).
+• Railway transfer from Tashkent to Samarkand and from Bukhara to Tashkent (economy class).

 Tour price does not include: